Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-\paragraph{Nature of Interaction} Given that the reward functions play a central role in shaping agents' behavior, an important factor to consider when defining the reward function is how the agents' actions and decisions affect each other and the nature of their interactions.
-In each setting, the interplay between each agents' behaviors can lead to different dynamics and outcomes and may require varying considerations.
+\paragraph{Nature of Interaction} An important factor to keep in mind is the relationships between the agents' actions and decisions and how they interact with one another, which we refer to as the nature of interactions.
+In each setting, the interplay between each agent's behaviors can lead to different dynamics and outcomes and may require varying considerations, notably to the definition of the reward function.

 \begin{itemize} \item Cooperative setting - All agents share the aligning goal. \item Adversarial setting - Agents have dichotomous goals. \item Mixed setting - Agents have varying goals. \end{itemize}